December 22, 2024

-PLEASE NOTE: All members are welcome to bring guests or pass on information about our hikes to other hikers.
-However, if you do so, PLEASE make sure that you direct them to the Kona Hiking Club website to review the hike announcement and description.
-We want to make sure that everyone is prepared for the specific hike we are doing that day, whether we’re facing mud, heat, cold, steep trails, rocky trails, high altitude, exceptionally long distances, etc. Mahalo for helping us keep everyone safe!
+PLEASE NOTE: All members are welcome to bring guests or pass on this information about our hikes to other people who may be interested in joining us.
+If you do so, please direct them to this website to review the hike announcement and description.
+We want to make sure that everyone is prepared for the specific hike we are doing that day, which may include conditions such as mud, heat, cold, steep trails, rocky trails, high altitude, exceptionally long distances, etc. Mahalo for helping us keep everyone safe!

 Liability Waiver